Shatranj

 The 2017 Women’s World Chess Championship

 The defining moment of Tan Zhongyi’s career came in February and March 2017, when she won the Women’s World Chess Championship in Tehran, Iran.
-The format was a knockout tournament rather than a match, and Tan defeated a series of strong opponents before meeting Hou Yifan in the final.
+The format was a knockout tournament rather than a match, and Tan defeated a series of strong opponents before meeting Anna Muzychuk (Ukraine) in the final.

-Hou Yifan was the strongest women’s player in the world at the time.
-She had held the Women’s World Chess Championship title for the majority of the period between 2010 and 2016.
-Tan won the final match 2.5–1.5, taking the title and becoming Women’s World Chess Champion at age 26.
+Hou Yifan did not take part in the 2017 knockout event.
+Tan won the final 2.5–1.5, taking the title and becoming Women’s World Chess Champion at age 26.

 Her reign lasted until 2018, when Ju Wenjun defeated her in the championship match held across Shanghai and Chongqing.
-Tan had the home advantage in Chongqing, her birthplace, but Ju prevailed on tiebreak after the regulation match ended level at 5.5–5.5.
+Tan had the home advantage in Chongqing, her birthplace, but Ju won the 10-game match 5.5–4.5.
 It was a narrow defeat in front of her home crowd.

 Read our full profile of top women’s chess players competing in 2026.